PeryShahar/song-list/README.md

 - Swagger/OpenAPI is an excellent resource for documenting your API.
 I've recently implemented it into the project I'm currently working on at my job.

 - Production-Ready: I understand the core concept of preparing a project for production, but some configuration details may be missing in the Docker Compose file, environment variables, and certain scripts.
-(I've included the init.sql file for reference.)

 - Tests: Regarding testing, if I had more time available, I would consider implementing unit and integration tests, possibly utilizing tools like Jest and Playwright.